 Types of Landscape Contractors

-General contractors (often referred to as GCs) may not be landscapers at all but instead oversee the execution of the landscaping project, arrange for the subcontractors, obtain all necessary permits and are the ones who interact with the client on all important matters.
+General contractors (often referred to as GCs) may not be landscapers at all but instead, oversee the execution of the landscaping project, arrange for the subcontractors, obtain all necessary permits, and are the ones who interact with the client on all important matters.
 The landscape designer hired by the GC will typically have a history with them.

-Specialty contractors are typically sub-contractors hired by the GC to perform specific landscaping jobs such as building a pergola, installing pavers in the driveway or building natural stone retaining walls.
+Specialty contractors are typically sub-contractors hired by the GC to perform specific landscaping jobs such as building a pergola, installing pavers in the driveway or building a natural stone retaining walls.
 The specialty contractors answer to the GC and also typically have a history with them.

 Whereas a general contractor frequently subcontracts out landscaping design work a so-called design/build contractor will have landscape architects on the payroll.
-As such they both design and then build out the landscape design.
+As such, they both design and then build out the landscape design.
 This setup can make for more effective communication between architect and builder which is always a good thing.

 The Landscaping Contractor